 Joshua Trees are thick in the Mojave

-In the mid-1970s our family lived in the Mojave Desert while Craig worked as an engineer on top-secret military projects at NWC.
+In the mid-1970s our family lived in the Mojave Desert while Craig worked as an engineer on top-secret military projects at Naval Weapons Center.
 I did a lot of reading during those years about that lonely, wild, and breathtakingly beautiful part of California.

 Besides being the historic home of tribes of Mojave Indians who had all but disappeared, early explorers had passed through the desert and nearby Sierra Nevada Mountains.
 Rich veins of ore were discovered, giving the rugged area a legendary mining heritage--gold, silver, lead, zinc, borax, and other valuable deposits came out of the Mojave and surrounding mountains.
 In my extensive reading I became familiar with mine locations and major players in the industry in the 19th century.
 Cerro Gordo was the big daddy of mining operations in the Sierra Nevada.